-Illustrator can sometimes seem like a daunting arena to become initiated in if you’re dipping your toe in the water for the first time.
-It’s certainly not as forgiving as Photoshop in that often there is a very specific way to achieve a certain task rather than being able to fudge or force your way through it which is often possible in photoshop.
+Adobe Illustrator CC can sometimes seem like a daunting tool to use if you’re dipping your toe in the graphic design water for the first time.
+It’s certainly not as forgiving as Photoshop CC – often there is a specific way to achieve a certain task in Illustrator rather than being able to fudge or force your way through it, which is often possible in Photoshop.

-Create the circle to fill four of the larger grid squares and draw a perfect square that fills one of the larger gird squares as shown above.
+Create the circle to fill four of the larger grid squares and draw a perfect square that fills one of the larger grid squares, as shown above.
 Select both shapes and use the unite function from the pathfinder to combine both shapes into one vector.
-Now simply hit R and rotate the shape to look like a teardrop.
+Now hit R and rotate the shape to look like a teardrop.

 02. Create an expand button

-Use the pen tool with 'Snap to grid' turned on to begin creating some simple vector strokes, in this case a simple arrow shape.
+Use the pen tool with 'Snap to grid' turned on to begin creating some simple vector strokes, in this case a basic arrow shape.
 Increase the stroke weight to 25 and choose 'Round cap' from the stroke panel.
-Now holding Alt and Shift, drag the shape to duplicate it, then Cmd+D to continue duplicating it a number of times.
+Now holding alt and shift, drag the shape to duplicate it, then hit cmd+D to continue duplicating it a number of times.

 Select all the shapes and navigate to Object > Path > Outline Stroke.
-Now that the stroke is outlined it will function as a shape so you can use the pathfinder with other shapes.
-In the example above I've knocked all the arrows out from a rectangle using the minus function.
+Now the stroke is outlined it will function as a shape, so you can use the pathfinder with other shapes.
+In the example above we've knocked all the arrows out from a rectangle using the minus function.

 04. Create a simple eye icon

-Now enter the fraction 360/6, hit the copy button and press OK.
-Now simply hit Cmd+D to duplicate the lines.
-Use the technique from step 03 to outline the strokes and then subtract them from the circle thus creating our camera icon.
+Enter the fraction 360/6, hit the copy button and press OK.
+Now simply hit cmd+D to duplicate the lines.